 Rather than let leaks about startup smartphone manufacturer OnePlus’s OnePlus 6 linger in the public imagination, OnePlus CEO Pete Lau revealed the key specifications for their new phone on his company’s forum.
 Both the leaks and official post point to a top of the line smartphone.

-OnePlus 6 will come with a whoopping 8GB of RAM, a Snapdragon 845 processor and 256GB of storage.
-The same reveal also hints at 4K video recording, which could confirm the rest of the leaked specs – a dual-camera setup on the back with 20 MP + 12 MP sensors.
-What remains unconfirmed is the wireless charging and Dash Charge support, plus the fingerprint scanner on the back.
+OnePlus 6 will come with a whooping 8GB of RAM, a Qualcomm Snapdragon 845 processor, and 256GB of storage.
+The same reveal also hints at 4K video recording and tentatively confirms the leak about a dual-camera setup on the back with 20 MP camera and a 12 MP sensors.
+Wireless charging, Dash Charge support, and fingerprint scanning on the back remain unconfirmed.

-Another great piece of news comes yet again from the OnePlus CEO, who took to the official forums to clarify some aspects about the OnePlus 6 screen.
-For those wanting to hide the notch, the company will offer an option, but not right at launch:
+Lau also took to the forums to clarify aspects about the OnePlus 6’s screen.
+Many users want to hide the notch and the company seems willing to oblige, just not right at launch:

 “Recently many users have raised interest in having a black-out function.
 We respect your feedback, and would like to give everyone the ability to choose.
 This function will enable you to black out the background of the notifications and status bar.
 It will be added in a future software update released after the launch of the OnePlus 6.”